-Similar with existing banks that have been granted license to operate, these Digital Banks have undergone a rigorous licensing process involving assessment of all critical aspects – from the suitability of shareholders, the fitness and propriety of directors and senior management, to its financial strength.
+Similar to existing banks that have been granted license to operate, these Digital Banks have undergone a rigorous licensing process involving assessment of all critical aspects – from the suitability of shareholders, the fitness and propriety of directors and senior management, to their financial strength.

-Digital Banks are expected to have effective governance structures and risk management processes that appropriately identify, measure, monitor and control the risks attendant to its business model, strategies, processes, and products.
+Digital Banks are expected to have effective governance structures and risk management processes that appropriately identify, measure, monitor and control the risks attendant to their business model, strategies, processes, and products.

 In this respect, digital banks shall be subject to the same standards on corporate governance, risk management, compliance, internal control, and audit, and reporting governance, consumer protection, anti-money laundering, among others, that are applicable to other banks categories.

 Moreover, as a BSP supervised bank, deposits with a digital bank are insured by the Philippine Deposit Insurance Corporation (PDIC) in accordance with relevant laws, rules, and regulations.